Minor league baseball is gone, but won’t be forgotten in Jefferson Parish

 “Everybody was a winner,” Maestri said.

-But the project wound up being an example of unintended consequences.
+But the project wound up being an example of how unintended consequences can arise.

 The New Orleans Arena (later renamed the Smoothie King Center) lured the Hornets NBA franchise (later renamed the Pelicans after Benson bought the team and finally got his money’s worth out of the nickname) from Charlotte, N.C., for the 2002-03 season, which helped initiate the baseball team’s ultimate demise.